PhilipMur/Auto-Webpage-Login-Password-by-force/README.md

 This is to be used as a personal pentest tool or for use as developer to test their own software against this sort of abuse.

-Do not use this program for malicious intent as you will go to jail very quickly and most lickly fines etc...
+Do not use this program for malicious intent as you will go to jail very quickly and most likely fines etc...

 Remember be smart about what you do in Life.